 Restaurants that have a bar within their establishment (the counter area where all kinds of drinks are prepared and served) must keep the bar closed.
 The sale and consumption of alcoholic beverages must take place in the dining room.
+Only members of the same household may be seated at the same table.

 In order to remain open, these establishments must have authorization from the Puerto Rico Department of Health and must adhere to CDC and PROSHA COVID-19 guidelines.